 Everyone likes to find a great bargain online, but the most successful savers are those who have learned how to leverage their credit cards’ rewards programs with the latest digital shopping tools and portals to score the biggest discounts.

-“Stacking rewards means combining multiple savings and/or cash back strategies on a single purchase to maximize savings and rewards,” says Stefanie O’Connell, a millennial personal finance expert and author of “The Broke and Beautiful Life.”
+Googling for the best price isn’t enough these days.
+The real deals go to savvy rewards stackers.“Stacking rewards means combining multiple savings and/or cash back strategies on a single purchase to maximize savings and rewards,” says Stefanie O’Connell, a millennial personal finance expert and author of “The Broke and Beautiful Life.”

 While the average shopper might get excited over a free shipping code, a rewards stacker goes deeper, piecing together a superior discount by combining credit card offers, utilizing shopping portals and keying in a promo code for good measure.

 For example, if you are in the market for new luggage, you might typically start looking for items on Amazon.com.
 But before you hit “one-click,” if you’re an American Express cardholder, you might look for relevant Amex Offers, only to find you can get a $15 statement credit if you spend $200 at eBags.

 At this point, the Amazon price is still slightly lower, but you’re not done.
 Next, you head over to the shopping portals you use and discover that Ebates is giving 15 percent cash back for eBags purchases.
 It’s settled!
 Using the Ebates link and your American Express card, you choose a luggage set with a total price of $254.
 As you check out, you do a final online search for discount codes and find one for free shipping.
 In the end, you are credited $15 on your Amex statement, and receive a check for $29.40 from Ebates.